-Teachers should be prepared to provide a wide range of texts for students to experience and that extend their critical responses:
+There are multiple tools, text forms and genres; teachers should be prepared to provide a wide range of texts for students to experience and that challenge their critical responses.
+Greater variety is needed to build students' knowledge and skills in responding to texts.